NabilaAK21/ElkStack/README.md

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the "D*mn file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the Damn file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._
+  -: Enter the playbook file._
+  ansible-playbook install_elk.yml elk

 This document contains the following details:
 - Description of the Topologu